ElieZoetaba/Motorcycle-Pixel-Game/readme.md

 Demo - https://vladosdc.github.io/Motorcycle-Pixel-Game/

 Infinite pixel ranner.
-You play as a motorcycle, your task is to jump/dodge obstacles.
+You play as a motorcycle, your task is to jump obstacles.
 Follow the versions of the game!